Annabelle Neilson: Early life and education

-Education

-Neilson attended at Lady Eden's School on Victoria Road, Kensington, where she was held back a year.
-At the age of eleven, she joined her sister at Cobham Hall School, a private day and boarding school, housed in Cobham Hall in Gravesend, Kent, where she caught up again.
+Neilson attended London's Lady Eden's School, where she was held back a year.
+At the age of eleven, she joined her sister at Cobham Hall School, a private day and boarding school, in Gravesend, Kent, where she caught up again.
 Her school friends included Francesca Amfitheatrof.
 She finished her education with no qualifications at sixteen.

 1985 attack in Australia

 Neilson was randomly attacked by a man during her gap year in Perth, Western Australia, at the age of sixteen.
 She was tied to a tree and continuously beaten during the attack, which lasted two hours before she broke free.
 She received facial reconstructive surgery in the aftermath, having been left disfigured.
 She fell into a deep depression and became a heroin addict; she was sober by the end of her twenties.
 She had been travelling in Australia with her paternal cousin, Guy Greville, 9th Earl of Warwick, who owned a fruit-bottling company there.
-She later said her addiction saved her "because otherwise I would have killed myself,".
+She later said her addiction saved her "because otherwise I would have killed myself".
 Her attacker was later convicted of killing three women.